durrantlab/autogrow4/tutorial/TUTORIAL.md

      /PATH_TO/mgltools_x86_64Linux2_1.5.6/MGLToolsPckgs.tar.gz`
 4. Click 'OK' to the licensing agreement.
 Please note MGLTools is free for academic use but may require a license for commercial usage.
-This should open automatically
+This should open automatically.
-5. Find pathing for AutoGrow4 variable (see directly below Section Additional Pathing Instructions)
+5. Find the proper pathing for the AutoGrow4 variable (see next section, Additional Pathing Instructions).

 #### Additional Pathing Instructions

-To use MGLTools to convert files, AutoGrow4 requires the path to the MGLTools directory.
+To use MGLTools to convert files, AutoGrow4 must know the path to the MGLTools directory.
 The path can be found by:

 1. Going to the extract folder: `cd /PATH_TO/mgltools_x86_64Linux2_1.5.6`
 2. Using the `pwd` command in bash to get the absolute path to the MGLTools directory.

-The installed MGLTools directory is provided to AutoGrow4 using the variable:
-`--mgltools_directory`: `python RunAutogrow.py .. --mgltools_directory
+When using AutoGrow, specify the path to this MGLTools directory using the `--mgltools_directory` parameter: `python RunAutogrow.py ..
-/PATH_TO/mgltools_x86_64Linux2_1.5.6 ...`
+--mgltools_directory /PATH_TO/mgltools_x86_64Linux2_1.5.6 ...`

-On Linux and MacOS machines, AutoGrow4 will auto-locate three important file paths based on `mgltools_directory`:
+On Linux and macOS machines, AutoGrow4 will auto-locate three important file paths based on `mgltools_directory`:

 1. prepare_ligand4.py: `mgltools_directory` +